 I am a non-medical health professional, can I get advice regarding my application?

-Non-medical healthcare professionals seeking information specific to them about the PhD and application may wish to consult Professors Tina Jerosch-Herold (NIHR Training Advocate & Professor of Rehabilitation Research at UEA) and Christi Deaton (co-lead, HEE funded Pre-doctoral Bridging Programme for nurses, midwives and AHPs intending to apply for doctoral fellowships, & Professor of Nursing, UoC).
-Professors Vass Vassiliou and Tina Jerosch-Herold can also advise regarding opportunities for medical and non-medical healthcare professionals at University of East Anglia
+Non-medical healthcare professionals seeking information specific to them about the PhD and application may wish to consult Professors Christi Deaton (co-lead, HEE funded Pre-doctoral Bridging Programme for nurses, midwives and AHPs intending to apply for doctoral fellowships, & Professor of Nursing, UoC) and Eneida Mioshi (Academic Career Development Lead, NIHR ARC East of England, & Chair in Dementia Care Research, UEA).
+Professors Vass Vassiliou and Eneida Mioshi can also advise regarding opportunities for medical and non-medical healthcare professionals at University of East Anglia

 What support is in place for parental leave?